Covid-19 credits

 Honoring on guarantees under the Covid-19 bridging credits

 The following tables provide information on the honoring of guarantees under the Covid-19 bridging loan programme, by year, by banking group and by sector.
-These are Covid-19 briding loans for which the banks have drawn down the guarantee.
+These are Covid-19 bridging loans for which the banks have drawn down the guarantee.
 With the transfer of the honored amount from the guarantee organisations to the banks, the claims against the borrowers are transferred to the guarantee organisations.
 The honored amount may differ from the credit volume granted, as the banks only call on the guarantee for the portion of the loan that the borrowers have used.
 Reported here are the guarantees as reported by the guarantee organisations, which may differ from federal expenditures as stated in the government financial statements due to differences in the timing of the accounting entries.

 Honoring on guarantees by year